Section One, Lesson nine:

 No, of course we can't!

 In fact we can be absolutely certain the opposite is the case!
 Our beliefs reflect our own times, experiences and understandings just as theirs reflected theirs.
 This is not the same reality they lived in!
 And this is how HaShem established the world to run!
 Nothing static survives.
 Change happens and time moves on.
 Societies both advance and decay.
-And yet HaShem exists in the eternal present guiding His people..
+And yet HaShem exists in the eternal present guiding His people.

 Our aim should not be to mimic the beliefs and customs of ancient cultures but to re-discover the timeless truths contained within those experiences in order to manifest them harmoniously with our own experiences, always within the light of the timeless Torah.
 Doing this of course is the cause of most of the disagreements we find between the Jewish movements!
 Where should the lines be drawn?
 Who has the authority to decide?
 Who is authorized to update and/or properly prescribe Halacha and our understandings for the present generation?
 As discussed before, this awesome responsibility can only fall onto the shoulders of our rabbis!
 Otherwise we have chaos, each person following his/her opinions.
 Having said that, ultimately however you and I must decide how we will live out our Torah observance.
 We are, by the Will of HaShem, free people.

-Perhaps we can agree that as Jews our goal should be to live Torah observant lives in terms of our present realities and understandings, not to slavishly conform to the norms of previous cultures and world paradigms.
+Perhaps we can agree that as Jews our goal should be to live Torah observant lives in terms of our present realities and understandings, not slavishly conforming to the norms of previous cultures and world paradigms.
 Perhaps we will choose to live according to the rules and principles of Torah, or perhaps we will do as so many and abandon the ways of our people.
 HaShem grants us this freedom and this responsibility.

 Can we not do better than merely imitate the actions of those who came before us?
 We want real experiences with the Living God!
 We have no desire to pretend to be what we are not!
-We refuse to be chained to pointless past notions devoid of real meaning to us!
-This is what many Jews are saying today, both Orthodox and non-Orthodox.
+We refuse to be chained to pointless past notions devoid of real meaning to us today!
+This is what many Jews are saying today, both among the Orthodox and non-Orthodox.
 At the same time, it is our Traditions that have maintained our survival for these many thousands of years.
-G-d forbid we should abandon them and leave the next generation devoid of knowledge and Traditions.
+G-d forbid we should abandon them and leave the next generation devoid of that knowledge and Traditions.
 Finding our personal Derech HaShem (Path to G-d) requires sincerity, balance and most of all emunah (active faith), always based on Torah and the teachings of our Sages and Rabbinate.
 As Rebbe Nachman of Breslov reminds us:"No sophistication is needed in serving God - only simplicity, sincerity and faith.

 Simplicity is higher than all else.
 For God is certainly higher than everything else, and God is ultimately simple!"